-“Hydration” is about infusing your cells with water to improve your skin’s ability to absorb moisture and nutrients.
+“Hydration” is the absorption of moisture from the air and then infusing your cells with water to improve your skin’s ability to absorb moisture and nutrients.

-“Moisturizing,” on the other hand, is about trapping and sealing in the moisture to build the skin’s natural protective barrier to prevent water loss and to ensure that your skin remains soft and smooth.
+“Moisturizing” is about trapping and locking in the moisture to build your skin’s natural protective barrier.
+This will prevent any water loss and ensure that your skin remains soft and smooth.

 So...
 What’s the Difference?